Proactive Blockage Prediction for UAV assisted Handover in Future Wireless Network: Introduction

 Despite numerous advantages of mmWaves and THz communication, using these high-frequency bands introduces many challenges, including sensitivity to LoS blockage and higher training overhead \cite{U.8, rappaport2019wireless}.
 As a result, a significant drop in QoS occurs due to blockages.
 One of the possible solutions to address this challenge is multi-connectivity, where users connect with multiple BS simultaneously \cite{j5}.
 In this approach, each BS measures the link quality of the connected user and feeds its measurement report to central control, which then provides the optimal scheduling mechanism to maintain the quality of the communication link.
 However, the multi-connectivity algorithms are usually reactive and triggered in response to blockages.
 Furthermore, they also increase the scheduling overhead and introduce undesirable latency \cite{j1}.

 The other possible solution to maintain seamless connectivity in high-frequency communication is proactive HO.
 However, the HO mechanism requires prior knowledge of surroundings and information about real-timelink blockages.
 Therefore, various studies have been conducted to solve the problem of link blockage prediction.
 Prediction approaches, particularly those centered on beam prediction tasks, have seen a growing interest in leveraging machine learning (ML) in recent years.
 These solutions primarily concentrate on utilizing additional information to improve understanding of the wireless environment \cite{charan2022towards}.
 For instance, the studies proposed machine learning (ML) techniques to predict the link blockages using wireless sensor data (RSS, and channel characteristics) \cite{j5, j7}.
 However, these studies perform reactive actions that impact the performance of the communication system.
 Inspired by the proficiency of machine learning models the authors in \cite{j8}, proposed a proactive blockage prediction algorithm for mmWave communication.
 The proposed techniques used the sequence of beamforming to train the Gated Recurrent Unit (GRU) that can predict the link blockages.
 Although, this technique is very simple and effective but very sensitive to sudden changes in the channel due to a single data modality.
-Authors in \cite{alrabeiah2020deep}, [12] recommended using sub-6GHz channels to predict future link blockages to foresee future dynamic or mobile blockages.
-Additionally, [13] proposed using a variety of sensory information from the surroundings—obtained, for instance, via cameras—to predict linkage blockages well before they happen.
+Authors in \cite{alrabeiah2020deep}, recommended using sub-6GHz channels to predict future link blockages to foresee future dynamic or mobile blockages.
+Additionally, in the field of mmWave and THz networks, predicting signal blockages remains a significant challenge due to the dynamic nature of environmental changes.
+A recent study \cite{khan2024semantic} proposes a Semantic-Aware Federated Blockage Prediction (SFBP) framework to address this issue by integrating computer vision and distributed on-device learning.
+This framework utilizes semantic information extracted from images to enhance blockage prediction accuracy.